 There is no clear answer on whether using third-party cookies constitutes the "sale" of personal information.

 However, legal commentators make the following observations:

-If correct, this interpretation would bring many, many companies within the CCPA's definition of a "business."
+If correct, this interpretation would bring many, many companies within the CCPA/CPRA's definition of a "business."

 Any for-profit company could be a business if both the following conditions are met:

 - It uses third-party cookies on its website or app, and